Southpaw-TACTIC/Docs/mkdocs/sys-amin/docs/install-tactic-rhel.md

 Updated October 2019

 These instructions are for a TACTIC server that will use PostgreSQL and Apache on a RHEL server (FedoraOS, CentOS, Red Hat).
-Refer to the General TACTIC Installation for using other databases, webservers or OS.
+Refer to the General TACTIC Installation for using other OS.
+For other database types, refer to guides in Install TACTIC Application.

 ## Install PostgreSQL